 - Highlighting relevant qualifications for the course being taught

 - Copies of relevant certificates or degrees may be requested to support the resume or CV submitted by an instructor.
 If you are submitting a course related to a skills area (Firearms, Arrest Control, and Driving) plan on submitting the relevant certificates.

-* Note: Requests which relate to the following training areas may take up to three (3) months or longer for approval due to review by SME committees: Firearms, Driving Training, and Defensive Tactics or Arrest Control.
-If requesting approval in these areas a more detailed lesson plan and handouts should be included.
-If you are requesting approval for one of the four Academy Instructor Training Programs (Firearms, Driving, Arrest Control, or Instructor Methodology) Rule 25 must be followed and proper documentation must be submitted to POST.
+* Note: Requests which relate to the following training areas may take up to three (3) months or longer for authorization due to review by SME committees: Firearms, Driving Training, and Defensive Tactics or Arrest Control.
+If requesting authorization in these areas a more detailed lesson plan and handouts should be included.
+If you are requesting authorization for one of the four Academy Instructor Training Programs (Firearms, Driving, Arrest Control, or Instructor Methodology) Rule 25 must be followed and proper documentation must be submitted to POST.

-When a course is approved the training provider will receive the following from POST:
+When a course is reviewed and authorized, the training provider will receive the following from POST:

-- Written notification (email) stating it is approved and will be provided the course number; good for two years.
+- Written notification (email) stating it has been reviewed, is authorized, and will be provided the course number, which is good for two years.
 (Legal Update courses are only approved for the year they are being held.)

-- A Training Course Notification form is used when a class is scheduled to be held during the two-year approval period.
+- A Training Course Notification form is used when a class is scheduled to be held during the two-year review period.
 This form must be completed and returned to POST.

 If any part of the submitted paperwork changes within the two years, it is the responsibility of the training provider to send updated material (i.e. new instructor added or updated information added to outline).

-If the course is reviewed and not approved the training provider will receive written notification the course was denied POST approval and the reason(s) for the denial.
+If the course is reviewed and not authorized, the training provider will receive written notification the course was denied POST authorization and the reason(s) for the denial.
 If your course was denied please contact Bob Baker to discuss the denial further.